blueimp/JavaScript-Load-Image/README.md

         maxHeight: 300,
         minWidth: 100,
         minHeight: 50,
+        canvas: true,
-        canvas: true
+        noRevoke: true
     }
 );
 ```

-All options are optional.
+All settings are optional.
 By default, the image is returned as HTML **img** element without any image size restrictions.

 ## License
 The JavaScript Load Image script is released under the [MIT license](http://www.opensource.org/licenses/MIT).